-Caution: Do not scrub the fiber against the wipe, it can cause scratches and more contamination.
+Caution: Do not scrub the fiber against the wipe.
+If you do it, it can cause scratches and more contamination.

 - 6. Repeat the figure 8 wiping action on another clean section of the wipe. - 7.
 Properly dispose of the wipe. - 8.
 Inspect the connector again with the fiberscope. - 9.
 Repeat this process as necessary.